tom5610/reserved-instance-coverage-analytics/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to raise GitHub issue(s), or submit a Pull Request.